FILM REVIEWS

 When John Wayne, arguably the most important Western star in history, passed away in 1979, Clint Eastwood remained the only major actor committed to the genre.
 And why not?
 After all, it’s the long-running Western TV series Rawhide that established him as a screen persona, and it’s his spaghetti Westerns for Sergio Leone (“The Good the Bad and the Ugly,” “A Fistful of Dollars,” “For a Few Dollars More”) that made him an international star in the 1960s.

-Now Eastwood is back in the saddle again–this time as director and star of “Unforgiven,” an ambitious film whose aim is to tell a story and at the same time comment on Western heroism.
-Unforgiven is a point of departure for Eastwood as an actor and director.
-The movie successfully demythologizes the Western hero.
+“Unforgiven” is a point of departure for Eastwood as an actor and director.
+The movie demythologizes effectively the Western hero as we used to know him from countless Hollywood movies.
 Eastwood consciously set out to humanize his superhero image in the Leone’s Westerns and also in films that are not explicitly Westerns, but have used elements of the genre, such as Dirty Harry, which is actually an urban Western.
 In a recent interview, Eastwood said: “The film demythologizes idolizing people for violent behavior.”

 Eastwood did his homework before directing this movie.
-He obviously observed the character roles that John Wayne played at the end of his career, most notably the fat, one-eyed Rooster Cogburn in the Oscar-winning performance in “True Grit” (1969), directed by Henry Hathway.
+He obviously observed the character roles that John Wayne played at the end of his career, most notably the fat, one-eyed Rooster Cogburn in the Oscar-winning performance in “True Grit” (1969), directed by Henry Hathaway.
 In “Unforgiven,” Eastwood plays William Munny, an aged, down on his luck hog farmer and a widower raising two children.
 In fact, in the very first scene, the haggard-looking Munny is seen on his knees in the mud.
 Later, when he joins a young bounty hunter to avenge the two villains who cut a prostitute’s face with a Bowie knife, it is clear he is doing it for the money he desperately needs for his farm.

-There is a studied quality to the whole film, which at times works against the viewers’ direct involvement with the story.
-The pacing is intentionally leisurely, allowing the viewers time to think about the characters and how they deviate from the more typical ones (both heroes and villains) in classic Western films.
 This film may remind you not only of Eastwood’s previous roles, but also of Alan Ladd’s outsider in “Shane,” Gregory Peck’s doomed gunslinger in “The Gunfighter,” and the two elderly gunfighters in Peckinpah’s elegiac “Ride the High Country.”

 Yet the caliber of acting is uniformly high, which compensates for the movie’s other shortcomings.
 For starters, “Unforgiven” features Eastwood’s most mature screen work to date.
 His performance is multi-shaded, providing much wider range and expressiveness than his acting in former movies, which mostly relied on his quiet, self-effacing manner.